RobertBergman/screenrecord/memory-bank/progress.md

 # Screen Recorder - Progress Tracking

-## Project Status: Early Development
+## Project Status: Active Development

-The Screen Recorder project has moved from initial setup to early development.
-The basic architecture is implemented, and we're now fixing bugs and improving core functionality.
+The Screen Recorder project has moved from initial development to active feature implementation.
+The application now combines screen recording functionality with a feature-rich markdown slide presentation system.

 ## What Works